 - The War Gods: Fantasy novel set in an original world created by David Weber for gaming purposes.
 Uses the 5 Races of Man with the equivalent Orcs as the 5th race.
 Notable as being set After the End of a Magitek empire.
-Word of God confirms a novel and novella to tie up the current generation eventually.
+Has 4 novels and a novella, with another novel and novella to tie up the current generation eventually.
 A 7 book Magnum Opus is coming out with book one being currently edited, and per Word of God its the work he's really wanted to do for years.
 There's more random Word of God as its his private Tabletop Game.

 - Empire from the Ashes (or the Dahak series): The Moon is a Planet Spaceship from a long dead human empire across hundreds of worlds.
 The moon has active countermeasures to appear perfectly harmless.
 Modern humans are the descendants of the loyal crew from the mutiny which stranded them.
 The rebels are the Ancient Conspiracy controlling our history.

 - Starfire: Weber was one of the designers of the tabletop space combat game Starfire before he was an author.
 His first novel was essentially a compilation of some backstory for the game that that he and Steve White came up with over email.
 He has since co-authored three other books in the same universe.